 To understand hosted PBX, it’s helpful to know what a PBX is.
 PBX stands for Private Branch Exchange and is a private telephone network used within a company or organisation.
-A PBX system allows you to communicate with people inside and outside the organisation using different communication channels, like VoIP.
-A typical PBX is known as an ‘on-premise’ PBX, meaning a piece of hardware that stays in the organisation’s building.
+A PBX allows you to communicate with people inside and outside the organisation using different communication channels, like VoIP.
+A typical PBX is known as ‘on-premise’, meaning a piece of hardware that stays in the organisation’s building.

-A hosted PBX provides the same services and features as an on-premise PBX but is installed a little differently.
-A hosted PBX resides in the cloud, meaning you don’t need a hardware system in the office, minimising installation and maintenance.
-Your PBX provider or ‘host’ maintains the technology for you completely off-site, while still supplying you with a great connection and other benefits, which we’ll get to later in this guide.
+A hosted system provides the same services and features as an on-premise PBX but is installed a little differently.
+It resides in the cloud, meaning you don’t need a hardware system in the office, minimising installation and maintenance.
+Your provider or ‘host’ maintains the technology for you completely off-site, while still supplying you with a great connection and other benefits, which we’ll get to later in this guide.

 How does it work?

 A hosted PBX uses IP communications which allows businesses to make calls over the internet.
-There are three ways a hosted PBX works.
+There are three ways this works.
 It can transport data over the Public Switched Telephone Network (PSTN), over the Internet (this is helped along with VoIP technology) or a combination of both.

 An example of the way it works is by plugging your phone directly into your VoIP enabled modem.
 The VoIP enabled modem uses the internet to send and transfer data.
 Information travels over the IP network and is bounced to the cloud, where it gets shuffled to your voice provider’s date centre, a.k.a your server.
 The call is then pushed back out into the cloud and delivered to the end caller or the network they use.

-A hosted PBX comes with lots of amazing features that benefit your business’ communications and overall, your corporate image.
-A hosted PBX provides you with features like call routing and switching, auto attendants, phone menus, conference calls, voicemails, greetings, call queuing and recording.
+A hosted PBX comes with lots of features that benefit your business’ communications and overall, your corporate image.
+A cloud-hosted system provides you with features like call routing and switching, auto attendants, phone menus, conference calls, voicemails, greetings, call queuing and recording.